PavelDusek/ZivyObraz/README.md

-# ZivyObraz[tool.poetry]
+# ZivyObraz
-Scripts to generate screens for ePaper displays using zivyobraz.eu service.
+Scripts to generate screens for ePaper displays using [zivyobraz.eu](https://zivyobraz.eu/) service.